 Perhaps for the time being the legacy created by great American Presidents like George Washington, Thomas Jefferson, and Franklin Roosevelt have survived.
 But after Trump leaves office on Wednesday, America may not be the same again.
 So far only the national institutions have stood tall and protected the country from a total melt down.
 What will happen in future only future can tell.

-Notes: The writer is the Chairman of University Grants Commission of Bangladesh and a former Vice-Chancellor, University of Chittagong, Bangladesh.
+Notes: The writer is a former Chairman of University Grants Commission of Bangladesh and a former Vice-Chancellor, University of Chittagong, Bangladesh.